wonsunahn/CS1632_Fall2022/exercises/Supplement2/README.md

 testEquals s1='', s2='A'
 testEquals s1='', s2=''
 ```

+Now let's go back to the code smell of having to put in an if statement for
+the condition "If lengths of s1 and s2 are different".
+Ideally, we would
+like to generate exactly those strings where lengths differ so that we don't
+need that if statement.
+Unfortunately, each input value is generated
+independently of other input values so there is no way around this problem
+in the current version of QuickCheck.
+So we will have to live with the code
+smell in this case (sigh).

 ## Task 4: Debug StringOps equals method

 Fix equals() based on the feedback given by QuickCheck.